AdobeDocs/experience-manager-65.fr-FR/help/assets/managing-assets-touch-ui.md

 ### Transferts en série {#serialuploads}

-Uploading numerous assets in bulk consumes significant I/O resources, which may adversely impact the performance of your [!DNL Assets] instance.
+Uploading numerous assets in bulk consumes significant I/O resources, which may adversely impact the performance of your [!DNL Assets] deployment.
 In particular, if you have a slow internet connection, the time to upload drastically increases due to a spike in disk I/O. Moreover, your web browser may introduce additional restrictions to the number of POST requests [!DNL Assets] can handle for concurrent asset uploads.
 Par conséquent, l’opération de chargement échoue ou prend fin prématurément.
 In other words, [!DNL Experience Manager Assets] may miss some files while ingesting a bunch of files or altogether fail to ingest any file.

 To overcome this situation, [!DNL Assets] ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.